 - However, most parties which include those ideological perspectives are mainly driven by the pursuit of power.

-- Consequently, Politics has shifted to be more issue-based rather than driven by ideology, and pragmatism has been replaced by commitment to principles.
+- Consequently, Politics has shifted to be more issue-based rather than driven by ideology, and pragmatism has been replaced by a commitment to principles.

 5. Based on Traditional Factors